Savory, rustic and earthy tandoori quesadillas.

 - 4 Positively Plantain Tortillas use code RAODYRECIPES for 20% off your order

-- 1 12 oz package mushrooms cleaned and sliced I like cremini or baby Bella mushrooms
+- 1 12 oz package mushrooms cleaned and sliced I prefer cremini or baby bella mushrooms

 - 1 tbsp tandoori seasoning